Out-of-Variable Generalization for Discriminative Models: Residual Generalization under Causal Assumptions

-\textbf{Discussion} The intuition behind this seemingly surprising ability is rather straightforward.
-The variable $X_3$ though unobserved by the source environment is a generating factor of the target variable $Y$.
-Its information is not only contained in the marginalized mean but also in the residual distribution.
-Looking at moments of the residual distribution provides an additional set of equation that helps to determine exact coefficients.
-Even without the polynomial assumption, the moment also provides additional information about the partial derivative of the generating function with respect to $X_3$.
-This is learnable as the skew of our current residual distribution is a propagated effect of the skew of $X_3$ with some interference by the noise variable.
-We can estimate the skew of $X_3$ from samples in the target environment without the need to jointly observe its corresponding $Y$.
-Such phenomenon, in fact, extends to general nonlinear smooth functions.
+\textbf{Discussion} The intuition behind this seemingly surprising result is rather straightforward -- $X_3$ though unobserved in the source, is a generating factor of $Y$.
+Its information is not only contained in the marginalized mean but also in the residual distribution of the error after fitting a discriminative model.